Carlyle S. Beals Award

 In addition, three external letters of support (e.g., from international experts in the nominee’s field), sent directly to the Chair of the Awards committee (to ensure confidentiality of references).
 No letter should exceed three pages in length.
 No other material should be submitted.

-CASCA is delighted to recognize Dr. Moffat’s efforts with this award.
+CASCA is delighted to recognize Dr. Navarro’s efforts with this award.

 Recipients to date have been: